mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 1. The user opens a table that contains `NULL` values.
 2. The user identifies a cell that contains a `NULL` value.
     - The cell contains the word `NULL` in all uppercase letters
-    - The cell has a lighter background-color
+    - The cell has a different styling
+        - A lighter background-color
-    - The cell has a muted text color
+        - A muted text color
-    - The cell has a different font style (italic)
+        - A different font style (italic)

 #### Scenario 1b: The user identifies a `NULL` value in a record preview